nishantjr/ml-tableau/docs/01-preliminaries.md

 :   In its original formulation, matching logic had a many-sorted flavor where each symbol and pattern had a fixed sort.
-    While it is convenient to define models that are also many-sorted, in [@applicative-matching-logic] the authors point out that the many-sorted setting actually becomes an obstacle when it comes to more complex sort structures.
+    While it is convenient to define models that are also many-sorted, in \cite{applicative-matching-logic} the authors point out that the many-sorted setting actually becomes an obstacle when it comes to more complex sort structures.
     Therefore, they proposed a much simpler, unsorted variant of matching logic called applicative matching logic (AML),